jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 Configure global settings for the plugin:

 - Set the default sort order for new playlists
-- Set the default max items and max play time for new playlists
+- Set the default max items and max playtime for new playlists
 - Configure custom prefix and suffix for playlist names
 - Set the default auto-refresh mode for new playlists
 - Set the default custom schedule settings for new playlists